 Looking for hard money commercial loans?
-Trying to find a commercial hard money loan can be a challenging and time consuming process to go through on your own.
-The person who helps you get the money you need to borrow from private investors is a commercial hard money lender.
+Finding a commercial hard money loan proves challenging and time consuming on your own.
+So, the person who helps you get the money you need to borrow from private investors is a commercial hard money lender.
 (In the world of banking this person is generally referred to as a loan officer.)
 The Private Money Lending Guide includes a directory of hard money lenders who will assist you in getting a hard money loan.

-In addition to helping you find a hard money lender, The Private Money Lending Guide is a comprehensive online resource for borrowers interested in learning more about the world of commercial hard money loans and hard money lending.
+In addition, we are a comprehensive online resource for borrowers interested in learning more about commercial hard money loans and hard money lending.

 See all Hard Money Commercial Property Types.